Junior Enlisted Member’s Sexual Assault Case Dropped

 The military client was accused of, and investigated for, allegedly sexually assaulting his former wife.
 Their marriage ended badly, and the divorce was acrimonious.
 The complainant made a lengthy statement to military law enforcement investigators in which she claimed she was sexually assaulted on more than one occasion by the client.
 Charges were preferred against the client and the case proceeded past the Article 32 hearing and was referred to trial by general court-martial.

-As the case proceeded toward the “felony” type military trial, the defense, led by an experienced and skilled court martial lawyer, filed multiple motions that were heard during the pretrial motion hearing.
+As the case proceeded toward the “felony” type military trial, the defense, led by an experienced and skilled court-martial lawyer, filed multiple motions that were heard during the pretrial motion hearing.
 These motions addressed the complainant’s background and issues regarding her credibility and reliability.
 Several of these motions were heard in closed motion hearing sessions.
 Shortly after the motion hearing concluded, and the case looked very different than it did during the military’s investigation, the government elected to drop the court-martial charges and sexual assault case against the client, and resolved the case with administrative action.

 Had there been a court-martial trial and sex crime conviction in this case, the client could have been sentenced to a dishonorable discharge, a lengthy term of confinement in prison (possibly decades) and, in addition, he would have been required to register as a sex offender.
 Thankfully, the court-martial case was dropped and the client was spared this risk of devastation to his future.